DIRECT LINE: 780.482.9231

 Volunteer and Community Activities:

-This litigation matter concerned allegations by the Plaintiff that the Defendants had breached fiduciary obligations owed to their former employer by setting up a competing business as well as allegations of contractual breach arising out of the individual Defendants' employment agreements.
+This litigation matter concerned allegations by the Plaintiff that the Defendants (represented by McLennan Ross) had breached fiduciary obligations owed to their former employer by setting up a competing business as well as allegations of contractual breach arising out of the individual Defendants' employment agreements.
 This matter proceeded to trial and the Plaintiff's claim against the individual and corporate Defendants was dismissed.
+This matter was then appealed by the Plaintiffs and heard in the Court of Appeal of Alberta in 2016, which ultimately ended in a second dismissal on the basis that there was insufficient evidence to establish any breaches of the Defendant’s fiduciary duty which gave rise to damages.
+Finally, the Plaintiffs submitted an application for leave to appeal to the Supreme Court of Canada, which was dismissed with costs on April 6, 2017.

 This litigation matter involved an action advanced by the Plaintiff concerning the interpretation of a one page trust agreement.
 The Defendant disputed that the trust agreement gave the Plaintiff a property interest in the land at issue but instead argued that the Plaintiff was entitled to a 20% interest in a corporation that had been intended to develop a hotel property.
 The Plaintiff claimed that the $1,000,000 investment gave rise to a 20% interest in the subject land and buildings.
 The matter proceeded to trial and judgment issued in favor of the Plaintiff.